tcltk/tcl/doc/markdown/file.md

 : Returns a decimal string giving the time at which file *name* was last modified.
 If *time* is specified, it is a modification time to set for the file (equivalent to Unix **touch**).
 The time is measured in the standard POSIX fashion as seconds from a fixed starting time (often January 1, 1970).
 If the file does not exist or its modified time cannot be queried or set then an error is generated.
 On [zipfs] file systems, modification time cannot be explicitly set.

 [file]{.cmd} [nativename]{.sub} [name]{.arg}
 : Returns the platform-specific name of the file.
-This is useful if the filename is needed to pass to a platform-specific call, such as to a subprocess via [exec] under Windows (see **EXAMPLES** below).
+This is useful if the filename is needed to pass to a platform-specific call, such as to a subprocess via [exec] under Windows (see [Examples] below).

 [file]{.cmd} [normalize]{.sub} [name]{.arg}
 : Returns a unique normalized path representation for the file-system object (file, directory, link, etc), whose string value can be used as a unique identifier for it.
 A normalized path is an absolute path which has all "../" and "./" removed.
 Also it is one which is in the "standard" format for the native platform.
 On Unix, this means the segments leading up to the path must be free of symbolic links/aliases (but the very last path component may be a symbolic link), and on Windows it also means we want the long form with that form's case-dependence (which gives us a unique, case-dependent path).
 The one exception concerning the last link in the path is necessary, because Tcl or the user may wish to operate on the actual symbolic link itself (for example **file delete**, **file rename**, **file copy** are defined to operate on symbolic links, not on the things that they point to).